vb-ai-engineering/vb-ai-engineering/README.md

 ## 🌱 What I Do

-- Currently diving deeper into advanced agentic AI implantation and LLM engineering.
+- Currently diving deeper into advanced agentic AI implantation and Robotic Humanoids.
-- Always eager to stay updated with the latest developments in web technologies.

 Explore some projects to get a feel for my skills: